Naxxar: Etymology

 According to legend and the Bible, the Naxxarin were amongst the first to help Saint Paul and his fellow shipwrecked passengers when their ship ran aground.
 For this reason many connect the name Naxxar with Nassar (Nasra) which means 'conversion to Christianity'.

-The name might alternatively be derived from the Maltese verb "Naxar", which means to hang up clothes.
+The name is usually thought to be derived from the archaic Maltese verb "Naxxar", which means to spread out, with reference to the wide plateau the village is found on.

 Others insist that the name comes from "Nsara" or "Nazaroei" which means 'those who believe in the teachings of Christ who came from Nazareth and thus "Nozri"'.
-Others say that the word Naxxar means 'one who saws, separates or cuts' – it might be worth mentioning that in Naxxar there are a lot of stonemasons.
+Others say that the word Naxxar means 'one who saws, separates or cuts' – in Naxxar, there are a lot of stonemasons.

 Magri, in his book says that the word naxar comes from "nazar" which in Hebrew means "chosen for him" or else "one who keeps to himself".
 This is because in the vicinity the Arabs had formed a village that they called Hal Muselmiet, which means 'the village of the Muslims'.
 For this reason the Christians started another village – that of the Christians and so the name of Naxxar.

 Although it has never been clearly explained where the name Naxxar originated, it is a clear fact that there is a close tie with the tradition that the people of Naxxar were the first converts to Christianity.
 In fact, the parish of Naxxar was the first in the Maltese outskirts, after that of the cathedral (Mdina) and that of Vittoriosa.
 This is borne out and further evidenced by the village motto – Prior Credidi – meaning the First To Believe.

 History

-It is not clear when Naxxar started to become a village, but human habitation in the area dates to the prehistoric era.
+It is not clear when Naxxar became a village, but human habitation in the area dates to the prehistoric era.
 This is evidenced by megalithic remains at Tal-Qadi and at Qaliet Marku.
 The cart ruts which start at Salina up to it-Targa and near Ghadira tal-Wej were probably first cut in the same period.